 Family Reunion

 You are entitled to bring your family members who are already in Portugal or who will be joining you in Portugal.
-You may request family reunification in AIMA (former SEF) at the same time as your visa application, or after you have received your visa.
+You may request family reunification in AIMA (former SEF) after you receive your residence card or apply at the same time as your visa application.

 The following is the list of family members that may qualify for family reunification under the D3 Portugal Visa: